 Brand Communications Strategist

-Clare Connors enjoys a wealth of brand communication experience from her time in marketing communication agencies as well as in senior Brand Comms roles at companies such as McDonald’s, Pizza Hut and Wickes.
+Clare Connors enjoys a wealth of brand communication experience from her time in marketing communication agencies as well as in senior Brand Comms roles at McDonald’s, Pizza Hut and Wickes.

-She has worked with start-ups, SMEs and global corporations on diverse branding projects such as launches, re-brands and sub-brand development at both a strategic and executional level.
+She has worked with SMEs and global corporations on diverse branding projects such as launches, re-brands and sub-brand development at both strategic and executional levels.

-Passionate about the brand being at the heart of an organisation, Clare seeks to bring clarity to internal and external communications through a focus on purpose.
+Passionate about brand at the heart of an organisation, Clare brings clarity to internal and external communications through a focus on purpose.
 Her aim is to ensure brand values are lived each day by employees – not just through what they do, but why and how they do it.

 Clare holds a CIM postgraduate diploma in Marketing and a first degree in International Business with French from Newcastle Business School.
 She has studied and worked in France, Mexico, Australia and the United States.

 Please get in touch to learn more about how our experience might be useful to your business.